 Fungicides are chemical substances that hinder or completely stop the development of the fungal diseases on the cultivated plants.
-They can be used for foliar spraying, watering, irrigation, seed disinfection, and as fungicidal paste or infusion.
+They can be used for foliage spraying, watering, irrigation, seed disinfection, and as fungicidal paste or infusion.
 According to their operation mode, we divide them into three different groups: contact, systemic and locally systemic fungicides.

-The contact fungicides prevent an infection with the formation of a coating on a plant surface which then disease destroys spores and/or prevents their emergence.
+The contact fungicides prevent an infection with the formation of a coating on a plant surface which then destroys disease spores and/or prevent their emergence.
 Since they prevent infections only on a sprayed surface, a good application of spray is crucial.
-Application contact of fungicides must be repeated frequently because the newly accrue leaves are not protected.
+Application of contact fungicides must be repeated frequently, because the newly accrue leaves are not protected.
 In addition, rain washes off the contact fungicides.